-The Company has reserved 100,000 shares of common stock for the Directors' Plan, which covers non-employee members of the Board of Directors.
-Under this plan each member of the Board of Directors who is not an employee of the Company and who is elected or continues as a member of the Board of Directors is entitled to receive an initial grant of 1,500 shares of common stock and thereafter an annual grant of 1,500 shares of common stock.
-The Directors' Plan also provides that non-employee directors aged 65 or older, upon their appointment or election to the Board of Directors, will receive, in lieu of such initial and annual grants of shares of common stock, 7,500 shares of restricted stock which shall vest in five equal installments on the date of grant and each of the following four anniversaries thereof.
+The Company had reserved 100,000 shares of common stock for the Directors' Plan, which covered nonemployee members of the Board of Directors.
+Under this plan each member of the Board of Directors who was not an employee of the Company and who was elected or continued as a member of the Board of Directors was entitled to receive an initial grant of 1,500 shares of common stock and thereafter an annual grant of 1,500 shares of common stock.
+The Directors' Plan also provided that non-employee directors aged 65 or older, upon their appointment or election to the Board of Directors, will receive, in lieu of such initial and annual grants of shares of common stock, 7,500 shares of restricted stock which shall vest in five equal installments on the date of grant and each of the following four anniversaries thereof.
 Prior to vesting, no shares of restricted stock may be sold, transferred, assigned, pledged, encumbered or otherwise disposed of, subject to certain exceptions.
 The Company records compensation expense based on the fair market value of the common stock, as determined by the closing price at the date of issuance.
-The Directors' Plan will continue in effect until the earlier of ten years from the date of the first grant or the termination of the Directors' Plan by the Board of Directors.
 A total of 40,500 shares are issued and outstanding under the plan at September 30, 2006.
+On March 15, 2008, this Plan was superseded by the 2007 Incentive Plan, as discussed above.